This post explains how to use the ticket lottery systems, both the online and in-person versions, to get discounted Broadway show tickets.

 Attend mid-week shows.

 Prices are highest for weekend performances on Friday and Saturday evenings, so change things up by going to weekday performances.

 Don't forget that Monday is the one weekday that most shows are "dark" meaning no performances are taking place.

 Show tickets tend to be less expensive in spring or fall to avoid the peak prices of the summer and winter holidays.

 Attend during “Broadway Week”.

-This is a biannual event that happens in January and September and allows guests to purchase two tickets for the price of one.
+This is a biannual event that happens in January and September and allows patrons to purchase two tickets for the price of one.

 Check the official New York City website for Broadway Week information.

 How hard is it to win the Broadway lottery?